marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 }
 ```

-Here is another example of an action that takes parameters:
+Here is another example of an action that takes a parameter:

 ```dart
 class SetName extends ReduxAction<AppState> {